github-user32/URLEnquiry/README.md

 # URLEnquiry

-URLEnquiry is a standalone class to make it easy to obtain MIME type and HTTP headers from a URL, without downloading the entire URL.
+URLEnquiry is a standalone class to make it easy to obtain MIME type and HTTP headers from an NSURL or NSURLRequest, without downloading the entire URL.

-Internally it uses an NSURLSession to query a user-supplied URL.
+Internally it uses an NSURLSession to query a user-supplied NSURL or NSURLRequest.
 Once the session receives the first response from the server, the user-supplied response handler is called and the session is cancelled and invalidated.

 You do not need to keep a strong reference to an instance of URLEnquiry for the response handler to be called, as the NSURLSession maintains a strong reference to the URLEnquiry instance until the session is invalidated by the URLEnquiry.